Guatemala

 Nonetheless, our experiences working in Guatemala over the last decade have been uniformly positive.
 At all levels of the health system, we find professionals and community health workers who are as capable and dedicated as their counterparts in Canada or anywhere else in the world.
 We are inspired by the leadership and energy we see throughout the system, and remain encouraged to provide support when and wherever we can.

-Guatemala is divided into 22 departments (or provinces in the Canadian context).
+Guatemala is divided into 22 departments.
 TulaHealth concentrated its first efforts in the department of Alta Verapaz, and since then, has extended that work to several other departments that face similar challenges.
 These include Huehuetenango, El Quiché, and Sololá.
 The four departments of Alta Verapaz, El Quiché, Huehuetenango, and Sololá have a population of more than 3.4 million people, which are characterized by large multilingual Indigenous, rural, and impoverished populations and poor health indicators.

-There have been six different administrations during our time in Guatemala: Presidents Portillo, Berger, Colom, Molina, Morales, and Alejandro Giammattei who assumed office in January 2020.
-We have been able to work effectively with each administration, and we expect it to be no different with President Giammattei.
+There have been seven different administrations during our time in Guatemala: Presidents Portillo, Berger, Colom, Molina, Morales, Giammattei and Bernardo Arévalo who assumed office in January 2024.
+We have been able to work effectively with each administration, and we expect it to be no different with President Arévalo.

 National Health System